Will the Eagles remain undefeated? Model locks in Eagles vs. Broncos picks

-Broncos vs. Eagles: Where to watch NFL Week 5, betting odds, promos, score prediction for Nix vs. Hurts
+Eagles vs. Broncos: Where to watch NFL Week 5, betting odds, promos, score prediction for Nix vs. Hurts

 How to bet Eagles vs. Broncos in the NFL Week 5 matchup on Paramount+